DorianGrey/ng-webpack-template/README.md

 - ~~Set up a minimal production server~~.
 - Drop unused code, scripts and dependencies.
 - ~~Add a lazy loading example for effort comparison with https://github.com/flaviait/ng2-jspm-template/pull/38~~.
+- Maybe control webpack from code instead of via CLI to be able to handle arguments better.